jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/10a_data_items.md

 title: "10a.
 Data items – Outcomes"
 summary:
     title: "10a.
 Outcomes"
+writing_guide:
+    text: |
+        Did you specify the measurement time frames for all the outcomes?

+        Did you extract all the results matching the outcome domains you had specified or did you make a selection?
+If you selected, how did you decide which ones to use, and does that match with your review objectives?

+        Did you change the processes used to select results, the definitions of the outcome, or the importance given to the outcomes in the review?
+If you did explain what changes you made and how the changes fit with your review rationale.

+        Did you give some outcomes more weight when interpreting the review’s results?
+If you did, explain why – for example, it could be because a recent core outcome set labelled it as being of the most importance to patients.
 ---

 List and define all outcomes for which data were sought.
 Specify whether